 Overall, the provider has a clear vision of the support it provides, and a positive regard to each person receiving support.
-The new manager is open to new ideas: the staff team speak highly of the support he and the team of senior staff provide in times of anxiety.
-The Responsible Individual (RI) fulfills their regulatory duties and keeps regular contact with the home, providing good support to the manager.
-People know how to make a complaint if they need to and are confident the management team would listen to them if they did.
+The manager makes herself available to anyone and all people and staff members say she provides good support for them and is open to new ideas.
+The RI keeps regular contact with the home and provides good support to the manager.
+People know how to make a complaint if they need to and are confident the manager would listen to them if they did.